PlainIntricacy/Multiprime_PFactor/README.md

 Input: upper limit number

-Output: largest prime factor of the product of prime numbers below the given upper limit number
+Output: largest prime factor of the sum of prime numbers below the given upper limit number

 =